wAOndering/2pNerea/README.md

 [link](https://github.com/wAOndering/2pNerea/tree/master/roiSegmentation)

 <img src="roiSegmentation/example.png">

-_**figure** Examples of various out put that can be obtained by modifying the script in the [segmentation section] (https://github.com/wAOndering/2pNerea/tree/master/roiSegmentation)._
+_**figure** Examples of various out put that can be obtained by modifying the script in the [segmentation section](https://github.com/wAOndering/2pNerea/tree/master/roiSegmentation)_.

 #### Script to perform batch analysis
 Add the level up matfile scripts that enable to batch the analysis with fluoroSNNAP